The Scientific Symposium is an all-day event that takes place in conjunction with the IHI National Forum on

 Academically and Scientifically Credible Quality Improvement: Tips on How to Perform Publishable Projects as Part of Routine Interprofessional Work

-Tejal Gandhi, Chief Clinical and Safety Officer, IHI, and Don Goldmann, Chief Medical and Scientific Officer, Institute for Healthcare Improvement (IHI)
+Tejal Gandhi, Chief Clinical and Safety Officer, IHI, and Don Goldmann, Chief Medical Officer Emeritus and Senior Fellow, Institute for Healthcare Improvement (IHI)

 The Frontiers of Improvement Science